AdobeDocs/pdfservices-api-documentation/src/pages/latest/pdf-services-api/index.md

 #### Authentication

-Once you complete the [getcred workflow](pdf-services-api/#getting-credentials), a zip file automatically downloads that contains content whose structure varies based on whether you opted to download personalized code samples.
+Once you complete the [Getting Credentials](pdf-services-api/#getting-credentials), a zip file automatically downloads that contains content whose structure varies based on whether you opted to download personalized code samples.
 The zip file structures are as follows:

 -   **Personalized Download**: The samples download zip contains a private.key file and an adobe-dc-pdf-services-sdk-java-samples with a preconfigured pdfservices-api-credentials.json file.
 -   **Non Personalized Download**: The samples download zip contains the private.key file and a pdfservices-api-credentials.json file.